-The Gender Dashboard will collect, collate and analyse data to build a shared understanding of the status of all women in Aotearoa New Zealand.
+The Gender Dashboard collects, collates and analyses data to build a shared understanding of the status of all women in Aotearoa New Zealand.
 We are working with expert partners to illustrate key areas of inequality from an intersectional perspective.

 Why do we need the Gender Dashboard?

 Where we once led in gender equality, New Zealand has now slipped to be ranked at 7th in the world.
 Women and gender diverse people continue to experience systematic inequality – and while discrimination can be more subtle than it once was, gender inequality is revealed in our everyday interactions, attitudes and assumptions.
 For some, gender inequality is more obvious.
 For all of us, the job is not done.